mandar1jn/portfolio/src/content/blog/reverse-engineering-skylanders-toys-to-life-mechanics.md

 The request is the most basic request there is, as it is only the command request.
 The response contains 2 extra bytes.
 The first one of those is always either 0x00 or 0x01 while the second byte can seemingly be anything from 0x00 to 0xFF.
 Every portal type has a different set of values for these bytes.
 When we send the bytes for a portal that is not supported by the game we get a warning that the portal is not supported.
 This tells us that these bytes either encode the features supported by a portal or directly identify a portal variant.

-The Status command
+### The Status command
 The Status command is one of the most important commands because, without this, there would be no way for the games to tell whether a figure is on the portal or not.
 Whenever the portal is active, Status responses will automatically be sent every tick whenever no other response is queued up.

 The Status request is one of the simplest as it only consists of the command character.
 The response on the other hand is one of, if not the most complex responses in this entire protocol.
 As always the response starts with the command character.
 This is directly followed by what I call the character status array.

 The character status array consists of 4 bytes being read as a little-endian 32-bit integer.
-This integer is essentially an array consisting of 16 entries where each entry is 2 bytes and index 0 is the right-most bit pair and index 15 is the left-most bit pair.
+This integer is essentially an array consisting of 16 entries where each entry is 2 bits and index 0 is the right-most bit pair and index 15 is the left-most bit pair.
 Within every pair the right bit is used to represent the state and the leftmost bit is an event indicator.
 For the right bit, this means that it is 0b0 if no figure is present and 0b1 if a figure is present.
 For the left bit, this means that if the state has no changes it is set to 0b0 and when the state has changed it is set to 0b1.
 This essentially forms an enum as seen below.

 ```c
 enum Status {